BUS 491: Special Topics in Business Master Syllabus

 Course Description

 Stakeholders of a business include its shareholders, employees, customers, community/society, supply chain, and the planet.
 Each can have a direct impact on the success of a business and each can be impacted positively or negatively depending on how a business act.
 Those businesses that define their purpose to be stakeholder value creation may make different choices in pursuit of different goals than do businesses who define their purpose as shareholder value creation.
-This multidisciplinary course, open to students across the University, will support student development of an advanced and critical understanding of the key stakeholders in a business.
+This Interdisciplinary course, open to students across the University, will support student development of an advanced and critical understanding of the key stakeholders in a business.
 This course brings together concepts from finance, human resource management, marketing strategy, supply chain management, sociology, public, and environmental science to address the complex relationships and mutual dependencies of these six key stakeholders.

 Students will gain in-depth understanding of the unified and sometimes diverse values and perspectives that each stakeholder brings to a business through an exploration of expectations that various stakeholders place on businesses to impact financial returns, dividend payout policy, employee compensation, sustainable business practices, positive societal impacts, and restoring the health of the planet will be explored.
 Through structured learning activities - case studies, guest lectures from tri-sector leaders (business, non-profit, public), mini class projects around each stakeholder with sponsoring organizations, class discussions, written assessments, and oral presentations - students will examine and evaluate how different stakeholders can negotiate collective solutions to problems facing business and society.
 We will review and evaluate some current tools and metrics to measure stakeholder value creation and explore new metrics to measure impacts and rewards that make business a win-win proposition for all stakeholders.